[Competition] In Her Stride: Change The Lens

 - Violence in Relationships (Domestic, Family, Dating etc)

-- Your short film can take the form of any style or genre (Animation, Documentary etc)
+- Your short video can take the form of any style or genre (Animation, Documentary etc)

-- The short film should be produced in high-definition quality and suitable for uploading onto various Social Media platforms (YouTube, Instagram, TikTok,etc).
+- The short video should be produced in high-definition quality and suitable for uploading onto various Social Media platforms (YouTube, Instagram, TikTok,etc).

 - Need to provide a downloadable link.

-- If the short film is shortlisted as a finalist entry, they are required to send in (1) an editable and (2) a high-resolution digital file of the short film via online (Google Drive, WeTransfer or DropBox).
+- If the video is shortlisted as a finalist entry, they are required to send in (1) an editable and (2) a high-resolution digital file of the video via online (Google Drive, WeTransfer or DropBox).

 Screening and Judging